 look after other humans when they are in need.

-In every region of the world, women are more likely than men to be blind.
+In every region of the world, women are more likely than men to be blind, 1.3 times more likely, in fact.
 There are a number of reasons why:

 Women are the primary caregivers